radical-experiments/AIMES-Experience/synapse_integration_testing/bin/README.md

 cd ~/aimes_exp_repos/
 ```

 Installing aimes.bundle, branch master.
 Note: bundles requires paramiko that requires in turn the openssl headers to be available in a reachable path at compilation time.
 On OSX, these headers can be installed via the OSX development tools or (better) brew.
-If the compilation still fails to find the headers, the following may help:
+If the compilation fails to find the openssl headers, the following may help:
 ```
-EXTRA_CFLAGS="-I/opt/local/include"
+brew install openssl
-EXTRA_CXXFLAGS="-I/opt/local/include"
+export LDFLAGS=-L/usr/local/opt/openssl/lib
-EXTRA_LDFLAGS="-L/opt/local/lib"
+export CPPFLAGS=-I/usr/local/opt/openssl/include
 ```
 To install aimes.bundle:
 ```